 - Inaugurated a commission of inquiry to investigate violations of international humanitarian and human rights law and abuses of human rights, as well as to monitor “hate propaganda” in an effort to limit its impact and deter would-be perpetrators, according to the inquiry chairperson

-- Called for increased human rights monitoring capacity
+- Repeatedly called for increased human rights monitoring capacity

 - Is considering travel bans and asset freezes for leaders and perpetrators of the violence

-- Issued frequent statements from the secretary-general, the special adviser on the prevention of genocide, and other high-level UN officials on the severity of the situation
+- Issued multiple statements from the secretary-general, the special adviser on the prevention of genocide, and other high-level UN officials on the severity of the situation

-The US has attempted to mitigate Christian-Muslim violence by:
+During the same period, the US has attempted to mitigate violence by:

-- Resuming operations at the US embassy in Bangui to lead US efforts and assist in coordinating international responses to the crisis
+- Confirming a new Ambassador and resuming operations at the US embassy in Bangui to assist in coordinating international responses to the crisis; the embassy had been shuttered due to security concerns at the start of the conflict

-- Sending US Ambassador to the United Nations Samantha Power and other US officials on multiple visits to CAR to meet with religious leaders as well as with officials from the transitional government, MISCA, and France
+- Sending senior US officials on multiple visits to CAR to meet with local political and religious leaders as well as with officials from the UN

 - Working with UN partners to impose targeted sanctions on individuals and entities contributing to the violence